-Enzootic Bovine Leukosis

-Background

-Enzootic bovine leukosis (EBL) is caused by a retrovirus, the bovine leukaemia virus (BLV).
+Enzootic Bovine Leukosis Background Enzootic bovine leukosis (EBL) is caused by a retrovirus, the bovine leukaemia virus (BLV).
 The disease is also known as enzootic bovine leukaemia in some areas.
 Ireland is free of enzootic bovine leukosis.
 A minority of animals infected with the BLV virus develop clinical signs including enlarged lymph nodes, tumours in the abdomen and in other body parts, weight loss and anaemia.
 Most affected animals reach the age of two before showing any signs of the disease.
 Animals usually become seropositive to the BLV virus four to twelve weeks after exposure.
 In countries endemically affected by EBL, substantial losses can occur due to trade restrictions on breeding animals, production losses on farm, and carcass condemnation at slaughter.

-Active surveillance programme

-The purpose of Ireland's active surveillance programme for EBL is to demonstrate freedom from the disease.
-The surveillance is guided by Commission decision 2003/467/EC of 23rd June 2003, by Council Directive 64/432/EEC, and by OIE recommendations for surveillance for retention of freedom from EBL found in Article 11.6.2 of the terrestrial animal health code.
+Active surveillance programme The purpose of Ireland's active surveillance programme for EBL is to demonstrate freedom from the disease.
+EBL is under the umbrella of the Animal Health Law and Ireland is listed in Commission Delegated Regulation 2021/429 annex IV, part 1 as being free of disease.
+EBL's surveillance is guided by Commission Delegated Regulation (EU) 2020/689 and by WOAH recommendations for surveillance for retention of freedom from EBL found in Article 11.6.2 of the terrestrial animal health code.
 Samples for Ireland's active surveillance programme are collected from female animals aged over thirty months (mainly cull cows) passing through slaughter plants.
 A two stage sampling approach was taken for demonstration of freedom from EBL in 2019.
 Accordingly 15,593 cull cows from 15,593 different herds were tested for EBL using a screening ELISA test.
 A further 1,544 samples, which generally represent duplicate sampling within herds, were tested.
 Therefore 17,137 samples were tested altogether.
 Samples were collected between October 2019 and early February 2020, and EBL testing was carried out in the Blood Testing Laboratory, operated by the Department of Agriculture, Food and the Marine (DAFM) in Cork.
 All animals sampled were confirmed negative for EBL.
-This result demonstrated that Ireland is free of the disease.

-Passive surveillance

-It should be noted that the active surveillance outlined above is supplementary to the passive surveillance which Ireland regards as its mainstay in detecting incursions of exotic disease.
+This result demonstrated that Ireland is free of the disease, this disease freedom has been maintained to date.
+In 2023 samples were taken from 17,790 cull cows and tested for EBL.
+These results maintain Irelands disease free status.
+An Roinn Talmhaíochta, Bia agus Mara Department of Agriculture, Food and the Marine Passive surveillance It should be noted that the active surveillance outlined above is supplementary to the passive surveillance which Ireland regards as its mainstay in detecting incursions of exotic disease.